Clan: Irish Clans

 Irish Clans are social and kinship groups sharing a common surname and heritage and existing in a lineage based society.
 A clan (or fine in Irish) included the chief and his patrilineal relatives as well as unrelated clients of the chief.
 Unrelated clients and their descendants were ineligible to be elected chief, but nonetheless assumed the name of the leading lineage to show allegiance.

 Clannism

 Clannism (in Somali culture, qabiilism) is a system of society based on clan affiliation.

 The Islamic world, the Near East, North and the Horn of Africa in general, and Somali culture specifically, is patriarchal and traditionally centered on patrilineal clans or tribes.

+African

+In the African Great Lakes region, the clan is a unit of social organisation.
+It is the oldest societal structure in the region, other than family and direct lineage.
+The structure is found in modern-day Rwanda, Burundi, Tanzania and Uganda.

+The term clan was first used in the nineteenth century by Europeans, due to the similarities to other clan systems found across the world.
+The people of the area use a variety of vernacular terms to describe the concept: ubwoko in Rwanda, umuryango in Burundi, ruganda in the Bunyoro and Buhaya kingdoms, igise in Buha, ishanja in Buhavu and ebika in Buganda.

+Clans differ somewhat in their nature from country to country: in Rwanda the clan is a very structured unit, with twenty in total, themselves divided into subclans.
+The same holds in Nkore, which has only four clans.

+Matriclans

+In a number of societies that have clans, clan membership is passed down matrilineally.
+These are sometimes known as matriclans.
+Peoples such as the Serer, Haudenosaunee, Akan, Minangkabau and Ejagham follow this matrilineal clan system.